Norman Rodway: Career

 He made his stage debut in May 1953 at the Cork Opera House.
 There, he portrayed General Mannion in The Seventh Step.
 He made his first appearance in London's West End in 1959, as The Messenger in Cock-A-Doodle Dandy, and moved to England the following year.
 In 1962, he portrayed the young James Joyce in Stephen D, based on Joyce's writings.
 Rodway joined the Royal Shakespeare Company in 1966.
 His theatrical parts included Bassov in Summerfolk, and the title roles in Butley and Richard III.

 Although he was primarily a stage actor, he also performed in radio, television and film productions.
 With his expressive voice (described by Jack Adrian as "rich and dark and thumpingly Celtic"), he made many radio broadcasts for the BBC.
 Major television roles included Cummings in Reilly, Ace of Spies, and Charles Brett in The Bretts.
 He also appeared in series such as Miss Marple, Rumpole of the Bailey and Inspector Morse.
 He acted with Orson Welles in Chimes at Midnight (1965) and I'll Never Forget What's'isname (1967), and with Patrick McGoohan in an episode of Danger Man, "The Man Who Wouldn't Talk".
 He often acted as the villain, including Adolf Hitler in The Empty Mirror (1999).
 He played the role of Apemantus in both television and audiobook productions of Shakespeare's Timon of Athens.

 Personal life

 He was married four times.
 His first wife was actress Pauline Delaney, and his second was casting director Mary Selway.
 He was stepfather to Tara FitzGerald by his third marriage to Sarah Callaby (née Fitzgerald); Rodway and Callaby had a daughter, Bianca.
 He was married to Jane Rodway from 1991 to his death.

+He was a noted enthusiast for crossword puzzles.
+Fellow actor Simon Russell Beale notes that Rodway turned him onto solving them during their run together at the Royal Shakespeare Company in Troilus and Cressida in 1990.
+It remained a running joke with them through his last illness.